GMOD/jbconnect/docs/quick_start.rst

 Run
 ===

+Launch the server.

 ``sails lift``

-From a web browser, access the application
+From a web browser, access the application.

 ``http://localhost:1337/jbrowse``